jstewmc/usps-address/README.md

 // that is, it translates abbreviations, lower-cases, trims whitespace,
 //     converts numeric words to their numeric value, etc

-// you can access the normalized version of an address directly if you'd like
+// you can access the normalized version of an address if you'd like
 $A = $a->getNorm();
 $B = $b->getNorm();